 Healthcare organizations can now effectively assert too many of the mandated provisions with the HIPAA Security Rule by undertaking annual SOC 2 assessments by a Certified Public Accounting (CPA) firm.
-NDB, one of North America’s leading providers of SOC 2 HIPAA compliance assessments, has developed a specific testing matrix that maps directly to the HIPAA Security Rule provisions of 164.308 to 164.
+NDNB, one of North America’s leading providers of SOC 2 HIPAA compliance assessments, has developed a specific testing matrix that maps directly to the HIPAA Security Rule provisions of 164.308 to 164.
 312, along with other applicable HIPAA mandates.
 It’s an incredibly efficient and comprehensive process for showcasing compliance with the Security Rule initiatives of the Health Insurance Portability and Accountability Act (HIPAA).

 Providers of Fixed Fee SOC 2 HIPAA Compliance Reports | Call Today

-Additionally, when undertaking SOC 2 HIPAA compliance with NDB, service organizations will receive a complimentary HIPAA specific information security processes and procedures manual containing over 240 pages of professionally developed documentation specific to the Health Insurance Portability and Accountability Act (HIPAA).
+Additionally, when undertaking SOC 2 HIPAA compliance with NDNB, service organizations will receive a complimentary HIPAA specific information security processes and procedures manual containing over 240 pages of professionally developed documentation specific to the Health Insurance Portability and Accountability Act (HIPAA).

 SOC 2 HIPAA compliance seems to be a hot topic these days as covered entities, business associates, and other applicable organizations seek to become compliant with the ever-growing HIPAA standards, particularly that of the HIPAA Security and Privacy Rules.
 A growing trend is to use the SOC 2 reporting option under the AICPA Service Organization Control framework – and the supporting Trust Services Principles – for reporting on HIPAA compliance.
 It’s therefore fundamentally important to take note of the following 5 critical points regarding SOC 2 HIPAA compliance.